omarmaddouri/GCNCC/README.md

 Official implementation of **G**raph **C**onvolutional **N**etwork for **C**lustering and **C**lassification (**GCNCC**).

-Omar Maddouri, Xiaoning Qian, and Byung-Jun Yoon, [Deep graph representations embed network information for robust disease marker identification]
+Omar Maddouri, Xiaoning Qian, and Byung-Jun Yoon, [Deep graph representations embed network information for robust disease marker identification], Bioinformatics, 2021.

 **NOTE: The *bash/* folder is intended to reproduce the validation and evaluation experiments from the paper.**